UniversalDependencies/docs/_ga/dep/advmod.md

 udver: '2'
 ---

 An adverbial modifier of a word is a (non-clausal) adverb or adverbial phrase (ADVP) that serves to modify the meaning of the word.
+This includes adjectives which become adverbs when the particle 'go' is placed in front of the adjective i.e. 'go hiontach'.

 ### Examples

+_<b>Averbs of place</b>_

 _Fuair mé fliú mór a bhí ag dul <b>thart</b>_ 'I caught a bad flu that was going <b>around</b>'